The Story of Bangras

 Daljit Singh - Founder & Grandson

-Thirteen years ago grandson Daljit Singh founded Digit, one of the most established digital design agencies existing today.
+Eighteen years ago grandson Daljit Singh founded Digit, one of the most established digital design agencies existing today.
 Though the acclaimed company has always put innovation first Daljit is enjoying looking to the past for the development of this authentic project.
 This refreshing product development needs little brand development - and isn’t at the mercy of clients!
 How refreshing indeed.

 Formerly Founder and Creative Director of Digit, Daljit is an active board member with the following committees and establishments: The British Council Design Advisory Group, an advisor for Design Industry Skills Development Plan for the Design Council, a member of the London Innovation Strategy Committee, NESTA’s Graduate Pioneers Programme and Onedotzero Board of Directors.
 Daljit has recently been invited to join ‘Creative Industries Luminary for London’ and was featured in The FT’s Top Creative 50 for two consecutive years.